The Diabetes Story

 How do I get a copy of The Diabetes Story?

-If you would like a copy of the Diabetes in DVD or CD-Rom format, or you would like further information regarding this product, please contact us via the online contact form.
+If you would like a copy of the Diabetes in DVD or CD-Rom format, or you require further information regarding this product, email firstname.lastname@example.org.

 Please note that a production and postage fee may be required.

 This booklet was developed as a community resource for Aboriginal people to help us understand how Loss and Grief can affect our lives and to give us some ideas about how we can get through the painful journey of grief.